nybble-security/sigma-rules-wiki/pages/windows/builtin/security/win_susp_lsass_dump.md

 This rule detects process handle on LSASS process with certain access mask and object type SAM_DOMAIN

 # 1. Identify
-- search the hostname into the RAW Event (host &rarr; hostname)
+- grab the hostname and the access mask for future reference

 # 2. Contextualize
-- go to SIEM and check if there is unusual actions after this detection:
+- go to SIEM and check source computer activity
-  - new connections from public IPs ?
-To public IPs ?
-Check found IPs with [Shodan](https://www.shodan.io/)
-  - downloading entries from internet ? check downloaded file hash with [VirusTotal](https://www.virustotal.com/gui/home/search)
+- go to SIEM and determine the full process tree, combined to access mask

 # 3. Decide
-Investigation has to be made on source hostname &rarr; Incident
+- no bad activity or well known process+access mask &rarr; No Incident
+- bad activity or bad/unidentified process+access mask &rarr; Incident

 # Known False Negatives
 None yet.